 How you'll learn

 You’ll deliver real products or services as you form a business team, develop a plan, create your venture and take it to market.
 For each module, you’ll attend a weekly one hour lecture and two-hour seminar, and fit online study materials around your schedule.
-And with weekly coaching from industry professionals, you’ll link your academic knowledge with your practical experience.
+The course is designed to give you time to embed your learning into your entrepreneurial venture.

 You’ll receive training and support from professionals and practitioners from every corner of the business world.
 Their experience covers senior roles at multinationals, winning research awards and investigating social media innovations in business.